ibexa/documentation-user/docs/content_management/collaborative_editing.md

 This allows other users in the same session, who are working the same content, to see what each person is editing in real time.

 You can see all users belonging to a given content item's collaboration session.
-All users avatars are displayed at the top of the content item editing window, also in distraction free mode.
+Avatars of the users invited to collaboration session are visible at the top of the editing screen, also in distraction free mode.

 When you hover over the user avatar, the user’s first and last name is displayed.
 If you want to see all participants list, click at the avatars group.